 - Season – Taste the sauce and season to taste.
 You can add more sugar, spices, or salt at this point.
 Remove from heat and use the sauce right away or store it.
 This BBQ sauce is best when you let it rest for at least 1 hour in the refrigerator.

-Pro Tip: Right off the heat, the sauce will taste a little spicy and it will smell vinegary – this is normal.
+Right off the heat, the sauce will taste a little spicy, and it will smell more potent and vinegary – this is normal.
 Once you refrigerate it, the flavors will meld and mellow out.

-Yes, you can double the recipe.
+You can easily double the recipe.
 Keep in mind that it will need to simmer longer in order to thicken.

 - Grilled Steak